irfanshehzadsandhu/logseq/pages/Clean Architecture.md

 - Clean Architecture puts the [[Business Logic and Business Rules]] at the centre of application.
 Business logic doesn't depend on data access or other infrastructure concerns, this dependency is inverted: infrastructure and implementation details depend on the Application Core.
+This functionality is achieved by defining abstractions, or interfaces, in the Application Core, which are then implemented by types defined in the Infrastructure layer.
+- {{cards clean architecture diagram}}